2023 ASH Sale

 Below is an outline of the foundation training program that the Tocal College horses undertake before being sold through our annual Australian Stock Horse Sale.
 This outline is to inform potential buyers of what each horse undertakes during their foundation training program at Tocal College Students under the supervision of staff.

 The College broodmares are bred to either the resident college sires, these being Peelvale Maestro and Boree Below Zero or selected outside stallions.
-Of the 24 broodmares mares currently in the broodmare band they were all bred, broken in and trained by students on Tocal College premises.
+22 out of the 23 mares currently in the broodmare band were all bred, broken in and trained by students on Tocal College premises.
 Their selection was based on temperament, trainability conformation and proven bloodlines.

 Our vision is to produce quality and versatile Australian Stock Horses for our students to handle, ride, train and care for as they study their qualification at Tocal as they pursue their passion to work within the equine and agricultural industries.